CMataczynski/introduction_to_nn_lab/README.md

 ### 27.10.2024
 Q&A on previous tasks

-if there's enough time:

-intro to pytorch, Pytorch data handling

 ### 10.11.2023
 The deadline for returning the code from numpy implementation of Perceptron and MLP labs.

+intro to pytorch, Pytorch data handling
+### 17.11.2023
 Pytorch models, pytorch implementation of Perceptron and MLP

-### 17.11.2023
-Pytorch training, debugging

 ### 24.11.2023
-The deadline for pytorch tasks

-And:

 Dividing the class into groups, each group will choose a topic for a project.
 Please prepare a topic for a project until this date.
 Can be anything related to neural networks, but it should be something that you can implement **before 26.01.2024**

+if there's time a little bit about:
+Pytorch training, debugging

+### 01.12.2023

+The deadline for pytorch tasks

 ### 26.01.2024/02.02.2024
 project presentations and grading